UberDudePL/Bubble-Dashboard/README.md

 This dashboard is designed for **Home Assistant** using [**Bubble Cards**](https://github.com/Clooos/Bubble-Card) to provide an intuitive and visually appealing interface.
 It is fully **adaptive** to different screen resolutions, ensuring a consistent user experience across devices.
 The setup is customizable, making it easy to tailor the layout and features to your smart home needs.
 <br>

+## Status: Work in Progress 🚧

+This dashboard is still a **Work in Progress**.
+I will be actively updating and improving it, so expect frequent changes and enhancements.
+Feel free to check back often for the latest updates.

 ## Table of contents

 **[`Installation`](#installation)**  **[`Configuration`](#configuration)**